marccanela/immobility/README.md

 Open the **setting.py** file and modify it to fit your directories.
 You have to change both the username and the directories of the folders you previously created.
 Once done, save your file.

+## Loading the behavior_analysis.py

+Just open the **behavior_analysis.py** script and run it.
+Some considerations:
+- After the analysis, you will obtain a huge data frame with the results of your analysis.
+To avoid repeating the analysis in the future, a CSV copy of this data frame will be automatically saved in your folder.
+- Sometimes, you may obtain an error with some videos, especially with those longer ones.
+In that case, repeat the analysis omitting those videos.

+## Loading the plots_higher_order.py